 The following table sets forth certain information as of the Record Date with respect to each nominee, director, and named executive officer as defined in Item 402(a)(3) of Regulation S-K, and the nominees, directors and executive officers of DLH as a group, and to the persons known by DLH to be the beneficial owner of more than five percent of any class of its voting securities.
 Securities entitled to vote at this annual meeting are DLH's common stock.
-Each share entitles its holder to one vote on each matter submitted to stockholders.
-As of the Record Date, there were 9,716,929 shares of common stock issued and outstanding.
-The following table sets forth certain information as of the Record Date, with respect to (i) each director, nominee and executive officer, (ii) all directors, nominees and executive officers as a group, and (iii) persons (including any "group" as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended), known by us to be the beneficial owner of more than five percent of our common stock.
-Shares of common stock subject to options or warrants exercisable within 60 days from the date of this table are deemed to be outstanding and beneficially owned for purposes of computing the percentage ownership of such person but are not treated as outstanding for purposes of computing the percentage ownership of others.
-The figures stated below are based upon Schedule 13Ds, Schedule 13D/As, Form 3s, and Form 4s filed with the Securities and Exchange Commission by the named persons.
+Each share entitles its holder to one vote on each matter submitted to shareholders.
+As of the Record Date, there were 12,543,906 shares of common stock issued and outstanding.
+The following table sets forth certain information as of the Record Date, with respect to (i) each director, nominee and executive officer, (ii) all directors, nominees and executive officers as a group, and (iii) persons (including any "group" as that term is used in Section 13(d) (3) of the Securities Exchange Act of 1934, as amended), known by us to be the beneficial owner of more than five percent of our common stock.
+Shares of common stock subject to options or warrants exercisable within 60 days from the date of this table are deemed to be outstanding and beneficially owned for purposes of computing the percentage ownership of others.
+Except as otherwise noted below, the address for each person or entity listed in the table is: DLH Holdings Corp., 3565 Piedmont Road NE, Bldg.
+3, Suite 700, Atlanta, GA 30305.